wp-plugins/simple-brightcove-player-embed/readme.txt

 == Description ==

-This allows you to embed a Brighcove Video Cloud video player easily by using its player URL in a shortcode.
+This allows you to embed a Brightcove Video Cloud smart player easily by using its player URL in a shortcode.
 It does not need a Video Cloud Media API key, so works with any Brightcove account edition.

 Note this is *not* a CMS integration that allows you to upload, manage and browse content in your Video Cloud account from within Wordpress.